Memnoc/Brown_Rust_book/chapter_two/README.md

 This means that an instance of `Result` can invoke the `expect()` method, which is used to handle the possible states of the enum, which are `Ok` or `Err`
 If you do not do that, Rust warns you that you are not handling the `Result` values returned from `read_line` and that the program is not handling a possible error

+We will see later why crashing the program is a drastic measure, and should not be the way the majority of errors are handled.